THEME: THE BIGGER THE SACRIFICE, THE GREATER THE MIRACLE

 2nd Sunday of Lent

-Abram [Abraham] took the risk of leaving his fatherland and his place of comfort, and God blessed him with a new land – the Promised Land.
-Again, he risked his faith in Yahweh, and he was blessed with a miracle: a son, Isaac, given birth to by the centenarian’s ninety-year old wife, Sarah.
-Now [according to today’s first reading, Gen. 22], to be blessed with the greater miracle of becoming the father of many nations, Abraham had to take the greater risk of sacrificing his only beloved son, Isaac.
-Abraham took the risk, and today Jews and non-Jews [including you and I] refer to him as our father in faith.
+Abram (Abraham) took the risk of leaving his fatherland and his place of comfort, and God blessed him with the Promised Land.
+Again, with faith in God, Abraham took the risk of waiting for 25 years; and he was blessed with a miracle: a son, Isaac, given birth to by the centenarian’s ninety-year old wife, Sarah.
+Then, to be blessed with the greater miracle of becoming the father of many nations, Abraham had to take the greater risk of sacrificing Isaac, his beloved son.
+As a result, he has become the “father in faith” to Jews and non-Jews alike.